Volunteer at Gammelgården Museum of Scandia! There are many ways to share your talents:

 – Spelmansstämman (August 17th)

-You are welcome to do demonstrations, hands-on activities with guests, and/or sell items that are in the Swedish/Scandinavian folk traditions (e.g., blacksmithing, folk painting, weaving, spinning, embroidery, knitting, crocheting, candlemaking, coopering, tinwork, hide tanning, pottery, copperwork, woodworking, chip carving, sewing, quilting) or related to heirloom gardening and nature.
+You are welcome to do demonstrations, hands-on activities with guests, and/or sell items that are in a variety of traditions (e.g., blacksmithing, folk painting, weaving, spinning, embroidery, knitting, crocheting, candlemaking, coopering, tinwork, hide tanning, pottery, copperwork, woodworking, chip carving, sewing, quilting, bookmaking, photography) or related to heirloom gardening and nature.

 All the proceeds you make at the event are yours to keep…Gammelgården does not take a percentage of what you earn.